The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsubsection{Hamilton function associated to the system.
 Hessian matrix}

-The relative motion of two ions of equal electric charges can be expressed as \cite{Blu89, Far94a, Far94b, Blu95}
+The relative motion of two ions of equal electric charges can be expressed as \cite{Moore93, Far94a, Blu95}

-where $\mu_x = \sqrt{ a + \frac 12 q^2 }$ represents the radial secular characteristic frequency, while $a$ and $q$ stand for the adimensional trap parameters in the Mathieu equation, namely
+where $\mu_x = \sqrt{ a + \frac 12 q^2 }$ represents the radial secular characteristic frequency while $a$ and $q$ stand for the adimensional trap parameters in the Mathieu equation, namely

-$U_{dc}$ and $U_{ac}$ stand for the d.c and RF trap voltage respectively, $Q$ is the particle electric charge, $\Omega$ is the RF voltage frequency, while $r_0$ and $z_0$ represent the trap radial and axial dimensions.
-For $ a, q \ll 1$, eq. (\ref{ham1}) can be investigated in the pseudopotential approximation, in which the motion is averaged over the driving terms that induce a high frequency oscillating motion (micromotion) \cite{Far94a}.
+$U_0$ and $V_0$ stand for the d.c and RF trap voltage respectively, $Q$ is the particle electric charge and $\Omega$ represents the RF voltage frequency.
+For $ a, q \ll 1$, eq. (\ref{ham1}) can be investigated in the pseudopotential approximation in which the motion is averaged over the driving terms that induce a high frequency oscillating motion (micromotion) \cite{Far94a, Blu98, Blu21a}.
 Then, an autonomous Hamilton function results which can be expressed in scaled cylindrical coordinates $\left( \rho, \phi, z\right)$ as

 where